surawar/google-maps-data-extraction/README.md

 The workflow involves the following steps:

 1. **Google Maps Data Extraction:**
-   - Utilize the provided Australian postal codes to search for businesses categorized as "Promotional products supplier" on Google Maps.
+   - Utilize the provided Australian postal codes from the `Postcode_and_Counts.xlsx` file to search for businesses categorized as "Promotional products supplier" on Google Maps.
    - Gather relevant business details such as name, address, mobile number (if available), and website.
    - Compile the extracted data into an Excel file with the specified columns.